In the world of programming, there are lots of rules to highlight how bad developers are at estimating the time it will take to finish a project.

 While You’re Waiting For Your Clients…

 While you’re waiting to kick things off with your new client, why not work on your brand and marketing to attract some new prospects?
-Signup below and you’ll get free access to a set of 7 worksheets to help clarify your brand, customers, and much, much more.
+Signup below and you’ll get free access to our brand strategy workbook and lots of other helpful resources.